Restioson/vertex/README.md

 [MLS](https://messaginglayersecurity.rocks).

 ## Installation

+### Development
 1. Install the latest Rust stable compiler
 2. Install gtk+, cairo, and glib development libraries
 3. Install the openssl development package

+### Server - Docker
+To install the server via Docker, you will require Docker and Docker Compose.
+Once they are installed, simply run `docker-compose up`.

 ## Running
 To run the server, do `cargo run` in the `server/` directory.
 You can pass it a port to run on,